This is a two tactic set up with different formations.

 Which one to use and when?

 - The 433 AM or also seen as 4231 is a more attacking formation, it is best employed when the opposition uses more players in defensive positions and less than 3 players in attack (including AMR/AML/AMC/ST).
-Since we have 4 players in attack it is sensible to use the counter mentality, to draw the opposition and use our numbers to break forward quickly with more space to exploit.

 *This is just a guideline and doesn't mean that the tactics won't work against specific formations, use them however you think is best.